DS-100/sp22/syllabus.md

 Labs are shorter programming assignments designed to give students familiarity with new ideas.

-- In a typical week, the lab is released on Friday and is due the following Tuesday at 11:59PM.
+- In a typical week, the lab is released on Friday through DataHub and is due the following Tuesday at 11:59PM through **Gradescope** (updated 1/26).
 - All lab autograder tests are visible.
 - In lieu of official lab sections, we will be helping with lab in several ways:
     - Lab walkthroughs, which are recorded videos posted as part of the lab.